Jun711/jun711.github.io/_posts/2019-07-11-aws-amplify-api-requests-with-retries.md

       return Promise.reject(err);
     } else {
       // apiCall with one less retry
-      return myFunctionWrapper(parameter, --retries);
+      return myRetryFunction(parameter, --retries);
     }
   }
 ```

 ## Summary
-With this, you can retry your AWS Amplify API requests and promise calls.
+With this, you can make your AWS Amplify API requests and promise calls retry itself until conditions met.
+You can also modify the above function to have it retry with timeout.

 {% include eof.md %}